Indian hospitals plead for oxygen, country sets virus record

 In New Delhi, Akhil Gupta was waiting for a bed for his 62-year-old mother, Suman.
 On April 2, she tested positive and was asymptomatic for 10 days.
 Then she developed a fever and started experiencing difficulty breathing.

 For the next two days, her other sons, Nikhil and Akhil, drove around the city, visiting every hospital in search of a bed.
 Sometimes they took their mother with them, sometimes they went on their own.
-They looked everywhere, to no avail.
+They looked everywhere to no avail.

 On Friday, they got their mother into the emergency room at the Max Hospital in Patparganj, where she was put on oxygen temporarily as she waited in line for a bed to open up inside.